 Table 3.2-1 lists Project recreation facilities associated with the Castaic Power Development.
-All of the facilities are located at Pyramid Lake.
+All of the facilities are associated with, and are adjoining or near to, Pyramid Lake.
 Public access to Elderberry Forebay is not permitted due to safety concerns.